Nouvelle-Arcadie

 Nouvelle-Arcadie is a village in the Canadian province of New Brunswick.
 It was formed through the 2023 New Brunswick local governance reform.

 History

 Nouvelle-Arcadie was incorporated on January 1, 2023.
-I It was created through the amalgamation of the Village of Rogersville, the Local service district of Acadieville, the the Local service district of Collette, the Local service district of Rogersville and portions of the Local Service Districts of Harcourt, Nelson, Saint-Louis de Kent and Weldford.
+I It was created through the amalgamation of the Village of Rogersville, the Local service district of Acadieville, the Local service district of Collette, the Local service district of Rogersville and portions of the Local Service Districts of Harcourt, Nelson, Saint-Louis de Kent and Weldford.

 Present day

 It is served by Via Rail's train the Ocean which stops at the Rogersville railway station.